 "He's very personable and you'd be comfortable giving him more weighty jobs - beyond his years of call."

 With regular appearances in both the County Court and High Court conducting applications, CCMCs, trials and appeals, Aidan has a broad range of advocacy experience.
-Aidan is also often instructed in a range of advisory and drafting work including advising in on non-contentious commercial contracts.
+Aidan is also often instructed in a range of advisory and drafting work.

 - Business rates disputes

 - Corporate and commercial disputes

 - Possession actions

 - Property disputes (including common intention constructive trusts and ToLATA 1996 matters)

 Recent work includes:

 - Appearing as sole counsel for the respondent in Singh v Dass EWCA Civ 360.
 Aidan successfully represented the respondent on appeal before McCombe, Moylan and Haddon-Cave LJJ.
 The case concerned a long-running building dispute where the respondent had won at a trial of a preliminary issue on limitation and the appellant sought to introduce a new argument on appeal based on s.29(5) of the Limitation Act 1980.
 Aidan successfully argued that it was not and should not be open to the appellant to raise a new argument at this late stage which was not supported by the findings made at trial.

 - Representing Kirklees Borough Council in relation to a business rates avoidance scheme.
 Aidan successfully represented the local authority in a business rates dispute where the landlord claimed to have granted a lease of an office building to a newly-formed company that in turn claimed to be exempt from business rates because it was engaged in snail farming on the basis of a number of boxes of snails being placed in the building.
 The court held that the lease was not properly executed and was a sham.
 The judge found that the tenant “manifestly does not operate a snail farm any more than putting matchbox toy cars on the floor of the Property would constitute the operation of a car sales business”.